 Give yourself a break– you don’t need to reinvent the wheel!
 Work smarter, not harder.

-There are many aspects from best looking websites that other brands can, and should, use as their initial foundation.
+There are many aspects of best looking websites that other brands can, and should, use as their initial foundation.
 Once the inspired creative juices are flowing smoothly, it is more effortless to come up with their own details that showcase their brand’s unique identity and flare.

-B. Mastering the design fundamentals.
+B. Mastering the Design Fundamentals

 Hey, I’m talking to you, you overachiever who is half reading this, half thinking about what you need to do after you read just one more blog post.